top of page

 CTVIP Projects

-CTVIP's numerous partnerships enable us to provide vital programming to our client base.
-As we continue to grow our services, we will continue to make our communities safer spaces for our neighbors.
+CTVIP relies on its partners and donors to reduce violence in the Greater New Haven area.
+As we continue to expand our services, we will continue to make our communities safer for our neighbors.

 Hamden Youth Diversion Project

-The Hamden Juvenile Review Board (JRB) is a community-based program whose objective is to divert youth from the Juvenile Justice System by providing intervention services to prevent further court involvement.
+The Hamden Juvenile Review Board (JRB) is a community-based program diverting youth from the Juvenile Justice System by providing intervention services to prevent further court involvement.

-The Hamden JRB acts as a preventative program by diverting first time offenders from court to an accessible community resource for appropriate services.
+JRB acts as a preventative program by diverting first time offenders from court to appropriate services.
 Diversions promote responsible behavior and help to solve problems that may be at the root of delinquent behavior.
 These diversions not only create opportunities for the juvenile offender, but also alleviate overcrowding in the court system.

-The Hamden JRB also accepts referrals from Hamden schools and community members for youth who are exhibiting concerning behavior.
+JRB also accepts referrals from Hamden Schools and community members for youth who are exhibiting concerning behavior.

 Chadre's